Corionis/ELS/artifacts/document/ideas.md

  * Should we rename "Documentary Movies" to ...Movie x Go though Documentary libraries and verify all have been changed
  * Command-line search function
- * REMEMBER - Put NEW Targets in libray so they are scaned
+ * REMEMBER - Put NEW Targets in library so they are scanned

 ## Code
- * Library name in JSON and physical directory names must match
+ * Library name in JSON and physical directory names must match T * Put counter in log file
- * Put counter in log file
+T * Total size math is wrong
- * Fix Exclusions
+T * Fix Exclusions
  * Auto Renamer - xpaus
- * Rename GitHub project to VolMunger x Add log flushes
+ * Rename GitHub project to VolMunger x Add log flushes - there is no Flush
  * Add library name option so only certain libraries are processed
  * Add a find dupes in collection x NOT NEEDED - Add option to overwrite output files